Call to Action Buttons - 5 Most Important Tips to Get More Clicks7 mins read

 How to choose the right words?

 Text is a fundamental part of the call to action buttons.
-This should convince the user to click the button.
+The content should convince the user to click the button.
 How to do it?
 Use proven copywriter tricks.

 - Urgency - Limited time offer always encourages the site visitors to quick action.
 Just imagine a CTA button with the text: "Only today 50% discount"